ivarada/ivarada.github.io/README.md

 ---
-title: My First Page
+title: Varada's GitHub
 ---

-# My First Page

-This is the content of my first page.
+# Varada's GitHub to share documents and supporting materials for my publications.